PagerDuty/incident-response-docs/docs/after/effective_post_mortems.md

 * Is the post-mortem well written and understandable?
 * Does the external message resonate well with customers or is it likely to cause outrage?

-Reviewing a post-mortem isn't about nit-picking typo's (although we should make sure our external message isn't littered with spelling errors).
+Reviewing a post-mortem isn't about nit-picking typos (although we should make sure our external message isn't littered with spelling errors).
 It's about providing constructive feedback on valuable changes to a post-mortem so that we get the most benefit from them.

 ## Examples
 Here are some examples of post-mortems from other companies as a reference,